 Meet Jaz,

-Jasmine Gomez-Drummer, M.A., is a clinician, educator, and emerging consultant whose work sits at the intersection of trauma, identity, and systemic experience.
+Jasmine Gomez-Drummer, M.A., is a clinician and educator whose work sits at the intersection of trauma, identity, and systemic experience.
 Her approach is grounded in the understanding that mental health is shaped by the environments people move through, the identities they hold, and the systems they are navigating.
-She is particularly interested in how race, lived experience, and structural inequities influence psychological well-being, engagement in care, and long-term outcomes.
+She is particularly interested in how race, lived experience, socio-historical contexts, and structural inequities influence psychological well-being, engagement in care, and long-term outcomes.

 Her clinical work spans children, adolescents, and adults with histories of complex and developmental trauma.
-Jasmine provides both therapeutic services and comprehensive psychological and forensic evaluations, working closely with multidisciplinary systems to assess risk, attachment, and family dynamics.
-She integrates interpersonal, trauma-informed, and expressive approaches, with an emphasis on creating spaces that feel both grounded and culturally attuned.
+Jasmine provides both culturally informed therapeutic services and comprehensive psychological services, working closely with multidisciplinary systems to assess risk, attachment, and family dynamics.
+She integrates interpersonal, trauma-informed, and expressive art approaches, with an emphasis on creating spaces that feel both grounded and culturally attuned.

 Jasmine is currently completing her Doctorate in Clinical Psychology at William James College, where she also earned her Master of Arts in Professional Psychology.
 She received her Bachelor of Arts in Africana Studies, with a minor in Psychology, from the University of Arizona.